LibCrowds/docs/docs/site/announcements.md

 When you're ready, publish the announcement by clicking the **Publish** toggle.

+## Editing an announcement

+To edit the content or thumbnail of an announcement, locate it in the table and click **Edit**.

+## Deleting an announcement

+To delete an announcement, locate it in the table and click **Remove**.

 ## Admin annoucements

-The system will generate automated admin annoucements to draw attention to things that may need to be fixed, such as a project being assigned to an invalid template.
+The system will generate automated admin announcements to draw attention to things that may need to be fixed, such as a project being assigned to an invalid template.